 Since a weighted grading system is used to validate the correctness of QoS tests execution, QoS execution states of greater importance will have more influence on the overall grade than QoS execution states of less importance.
-In particular, obtaining valid states increases the QoS test execution correctness grade and reaching invalid states decreases the grade.
-Likewise, if a valid state is not reached, then the grade is decreased, whereas and if an invalid state is not reached the the execution correctness grade is increased.
+In particular, obtaining valid states increases the execution correctness test grade and reaching invalid states decreases the grade.
+Likewise, the grade is decreased if a valid state is not reached, whereas the resulting grade is increased if an invalid state is not reached.